On Being Black in Corporate America

 “I came home, I had gotten a B on a test and I was so proud and I said, ‘Hey, mom, I got a B on a test,’” Brightful recalled.
 “My mom looked at me and said, ‘Oh son, I’m so proud you got a B on the test.’
 And she stopped and looked at me and said, ‘But, you do realize you can get As, right?’”
 That moment, where he realized he had parents who loved and believed in him, helped shape the foundation of the rest of his life.

 Betting on yourself

-Prior to joining Salesforce, White had roles in retail companies, such as Gap.
+Prior to joining Salesforce, White had roles in retail companies including Gap.
 Brightful gained experience at companies such as Microsoft.
 They realized that to get ahead, they needed to look in the mirror, see where they wanted to go, and make decisions that put their best interests first.
-For both, it was about knowing your worth, but also taking risks.
+For both, it was about knowing their worth, but also taking risks.
 And realizing that, yes, you can get As.

 “I always say every single day, every year, every week, you have to reinvent yourself in order to bring value to what you do,” White said.
 “I felt like this move into technology was something personally challenging me to take a risk I thought I could actually obtain in a very positive way.
 And as a result, it’s worked out well.”

 Brightful said it’s easy to get entrenched in your current place of employment and not take the opportunity to reinvent yourself or take new risks to get ahead in your career.
 We often listen to that voice inside that tells us we’re not ready to excel — when we know we are.
 Imposter syndrome, discussed in a previous #BossTalks, can lead us to question our capabilities and doubt our worth.

 “Don’t be afraid to place a bet on yourself,” Brightful said.
 “You know you’re ready.
 Do not let fear hold you back.
 Be willing to take a calculated risk.”